 - There must be a cover over the booth if it is located outside.
-Material such as plywood covering the ground if located outside and not on a hard surface such as concrete. - Trash must be kept in closed containers and be disposed of in a dumpster or other appropriate container during and after the event. - Serving utensils must be kept in the food or stored in a clean covered container.
+There must be some material such as plywood covering the ground if located outside. - Trash must be kept in closed containers and be disposed of in a dumpster or other appropriate container. - Serving utensils must be kept in the food or stored in a clean covered container.

 - Only single service dishes and utensils may be provided to the customer.
-The single service items, such as plates, bowls and plastic ware, must be stored off the floor. - All condiments must be offered in single service packets or in a closed automatic dispenser. - You must have three tubs available for cleaning pots, pans and utensils throughout the event. - 1.
+The single service items, such as plates, bowls and plastic ware, must be stored off of the floor. - All condiments must be offered in single service packets or in a closed automatic dispenser. - You must have three tubs available for cleaning pots, pans and utensils. - 1.
 One tub is used for washing and is filled with warm, soapy water. - 2.
 The second tub is filled with clean water for rinsing. - 3.
-The third tub is filled with water and about 2 tablespoons of bleach or sanitizer. - Wastewater must be disposed of in a sanitary sewer or a dump site provided by the festival.
-You may not throw wastewater onto the ground. - 5.
-APPROVED SOURCE: Effective September 1, 2019, Texas Senate Bill 572 allows cottage food operators to sell food that is prepared from one's home.
-Labeling and other requirements need to be met to fall under the Cottage Food Law (https://www.dshs.texas.gov/foodestablishments/cottagefood/Frequently-Asked-Questionsabout-Cottage-Food-Production-Operations.pdf)
+The third tub is filled with water and about 2 tablespoons of bleach.
+Any brand of bleach is fine, make sure you do not use the scented bleach-use the plain bleach only.

+See the attached sheet on the three step dish washing procedure. - Waste water must be disposed of in a sanitary sewer or a dump site provided by the festival.
+You may not throw waste water onto the ground. - 5.
+APPROVED SOURCE: Effective September 1, 2013, Texas House Bill 970 allows cottage food operators to sell foods that are prepared from ones home.

-The following are examples of non-potentially hazardous foods that may be prepared and sold at a farmers market, farm stand, or a municipal, county, or non-profit fair, festival or event: breads, rolls, biscuits, sweet breads, muffins, cakes (birthday, wedding anniversary, etc.), pastries, cookies, candy, coated and uncoated nuts, unroasted nut butters, fruit butters, canned jams or jellies, fruit pies, dehydrated fruit or vegetables, including dried beans, popcorn and popcorn snacks, cereal-including granola, dry mixes, vinegar, pickled fruits and vegetables, mustard, roasted coffee or dry tea, dried herbs and dried herb mixtures, planted-based acidified canned goods, including salsa, BBQ sauce and ketchups, dried pasta, fermented vegetable products and frozen raw and uncut fruits and vegetables.
+The following are examples of non-potentially hazardous foods that may be prepared and sold at a farmers market, farm stand, or a municipal, county, or non-profit fair, festival or event: breads, rolls, biscuits, sweet breads, muffins, cakes (birthday, wedding anniversary, etc.), pastries, cookies, candy, coated and uncoated nuts, unroasted nut butters, fruit butters, canned jams or jellies, fruit pies, dehydrated fruit or vegetables, including dried beans, popcorn and popcorn snacks, cereal-including granola, dry mixes, vinegar, pickles, mustard, roasted coffee or dry tea, dried herbs and dried herb mixtures.

-The following foods are not allowed to be produced by a cottage food operation: fresh or dried meat or meat products including jerky, kolaches with meat, fish or shellfish products, canned raw seed sprouts, bakery goods which require any type of refrigeration such as cream, custard or meringue pies and cakes or pastries with cream cheese icings or fillings, milk and diary products including hard, soft and cottage cheeses and yogurt, cut fresh fruits and/or vegetables, juices made from fresh fruits or vegetables that require refrigeration, ice or ice products, focaccia-style breads with vegetables or cheeses, beverages that require refrigeration to prevent the growth of pathogenic bacteria (TCS Beverages), meat or poultry, seafood or Time/Temperature Control for Safety products.
+The following foods are not allowed to be produced by a cottage food operation: fresh or dried meat or meat products including jerky, canned fruits, vegetables, vegetable butters, salsas, kolaches with meat, fish or shellfish products, canned pickled products such as corn relish, pickles sauerkraut, raw seed sprouts, bakery goods which require any type of refrigeration such as cream, custard or meringue pies and cakes or pastries with cream cheese icings or fillings, milk and diary products including hard, soft and cottage cheeses and yogurt, cut fresh fruits and/or vegetables, juices made from fresh fruits or vegetables, ice or ice products, barbeque sauces and ketchups, focaccia-style breads with vegetables or cheeses, chocolate covered pretzels/marshmallows/graham crackers/Rice Krispy treats, dried pasta, sauerkraut, relishes, salsas, sorghum, roasted coffee beans or ground roasted coffee, lemonade, juices, hot chocolate or similar beverages.

-An individual who operates a cottage food production must successfully complete a basic food safety education or training program for food handlers.
+Effective January 1, 2014, an individual who operates a cottage food production must successfully complete a basic food safety education or training program for food handlers.
+A list of approved programs can be found at the following website: